Loading...

 In January 2006, the CHA, along with the Mayor’s Office of Workforce Development (MOWD), and the Partnership for New Communities (PNC) began organizing their efforts to improve the employment prospects of public housing residents under the umbrella of Opportunity Chicago.

-The movement had a specific goal – to place 5,000 residents in unsubsidized employment between 2006 and 2019.
-Four years since its inception, Opportunity Chicago was already able to exceed its goal by 14%, placing 5,696 public housing residents in jobs.
+The movement had a specific goal—to place 5,000 residents in unsubsidized employment between 2006 and 2019.
+Four years after its inception, Opportunity Chicago had already exceeded its goal by 14%, placing 5,696 public housing residents in jobs.

-Opportunity Chicago was also able to achieve success in several other metrics.
-Apart from placing public housing residents in jobs, 77% of participants worked after program exit, over 50% of placements were retained for two or more years, and over 50% of all participants saw an increase in their earnings.
+Opportunity Chicago also achieved success in several other metrics.
+Apart from placing public housing residents in jobs, 77% of participants worked after program exit, over 50% of placements were retained for two or more years, and over 50% saw an increase in earnings.

 Related Posts: